How can I protect myself from air pollution?

 On high pollution days, the best thing you can do to reduce your exposure to air pollution is to avoid main roads and busy streets where possible.
 If you have a lung condition or have children, this is even more important.

 As air pollution levels rise, people with lung conditions are at an increased risk of becoming ill and needing treatment.
-When levels are high, the government will issue an air pollution alert.
+When levels are high, the government will issue an air pollution alert or you may see reports included as part of the weather forecast.
 If you or your child has a long-term lung condition, it’s sensible to take extra precautions on these high pollution days:

 - Reduce or avoid strenuous, outdoor exercise.
 If you have a lung condition, exercise has many benefits, so if possible, keep doing your exercise indoors in a well-ventilated room or gym.